jaimegildesagredo/doublex-expects/README.rst

 once
 ^^^^

-Assert that a spy has been called exactly *once*.
+Asserts that a spy has been called exactly *once*.

 .. code-block:: python